privacybydesign/pbdf-website/pages/en/people.md

  * **Treasurer**:  Jean Popma (j.popma 'at' privacybydesign.foundation)

-   [Jean Popma](https://www.linkedin.com/in/jeanpopma) works as projectmanager Applied Security Research at Radboud University Nijmegen; in that role he is responsible for the realisation o fprivacy-friendly systems for the storage and sharing of scientific medical date.
+   [Jean Popma](https://www.linkedin.com/in/jeanpopma) works as project manager Applied Security Research at Radboud University Nijmegen; in that role he is responsible for the realization of privacy-friendly systems for the storage and sharing of scientific medical date.
 He has ample experience as ICT-manager and as Security Officer within Radboud University.

  * Thea van Kemenade (t.vankemenade 'at' privacybydesign.foundation)
-   is business development consultant at Radboud Innovation, the centre for business and project development of Radboud University.
-Her central role is bringing together public and private, often open-innovation, partners for specific projects, organising funding and actually realising and implementing these innovations.
+   is business development consultant at Radboud Innovation, the center for business and project development of Radboud University.
+Her central role is bringing together public and private, often open-innovation, partners for specific projects, organizing funding and actually realizing and implementing these innovations.

  * Tim Vermeulen (t.vermeulen 'at' privacybydesign.foundation) is IT